Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/organizations.md

 ___
 >To see information about Administrators of the Organization and to manage them you can only if your User Role in this Organization is an *Administrator* or *Owner*.

-To see information about Administrators of the Organization and to manage them go to the *Organizations page* and  click on the **Name** of the Organization:
+To see information about Administrators of the Organization go to the *Organizations page* and  click on the **Name** of the Organization:
 ![](../../assets/images/organizations/7-org.png?classes=border,shadow)

 It will open next additional sections on the *side-bar menu,* from which you need to select *Administrators*: